-As detailed in the table above automatic compensation will be paid for delays to repairs, delays to the activation of a new service and missed engineer appointments.
+Automatic compensation will be paid for delays to repairs, delays to the activation of new broadband service, and missed engineer appointments.

-Can I get compensation from my mobile contract?
+Can I get compensation for my mobile contract?

-At this time the automatic compensation scheme only applies to fixed line broadband and telephone services.
-If you have a problem with a mobile phone or mobile broadband service you should contact the provider and, if necessary, follow their complaint procedure to pursue a remedy.
+At this time, the automatic compensation scheme only applies to fixed-line broadband and landline customers.
+If you have a problem with a mobile phone or mobile broadband service, you should contact the provider.